-Visual Studio Team Services provides a highly customizable continuous integration (CI) and deployment (CD) automation system for your ASP.NET apps.
-This quickstart shows how to set up CI and CD to deploy an ASP.NET app to a Windows virtual machine in Azure.
-You create the virtual machine using Azure Powershell, and then you set up CI/CD in Team Services.
-In the CI process, you build the app using MSBuild and run tests using VSTest.
+Visual Studio Team Services provides a highly customizable continuous integration (CI) and deployment (CD) automation system for your Node.js apps.
+This quickstart shows how to set up CI and CD to deploy a Node.js app to an Azure web app.
+You create the web app using Azure CLI, then set up CI/CD in Team Services.
+In the CI process, you use Gulp to run Mocha tests.

 Get ready to go

 Before you begin, make sure that you are:

 A co-administrator of the Azure subscription.
 If you don't have an Azure subscription, you can create one for free.

 An administrator of the Team Services account.
 If you don't yet have a Team Services account, you can create one for free.

 Using the New Release Definition Editor that is currently in preview.

 Create an Azure web app using the CLI